In one of the comments on yesterday’s blog, Venkat asked me whether I thought that leaders are born or are created.

-It’s difficult for me to comment on anyone else, I don’t have required information to be able to answer that, but what I can comment on is my own life, my own development.
+It’s difficult for me to comment on anyone else, I don’t have the required information to be able to answer that, but what I can comment on is my own life, my own development.

-My honesty and integrity, these are things that were nurtured within me by my parents, especially my father.
-But maybe there is something in the character that I was born with, that helped make these grow through the nurturing.
+My honesty and integrity, are things that were nurtured within me by my parents, especially my father.
+But maybe there is something in the character that I was born with, that helped make these grow through nurturing.

 Being able to inspire people, make people want to follow me, much of this comes from my personality, something I was lucky enough to be born with.

-However, creating an inspiring vision, coming up with plans and approaches which allow my natural skills to flourish have all been to taught to me, via leadership courses and coaching.
+However, creating an inspiring vision, coming up with plans and approaches which allow my natural skills to flourish have all been taught to me, via leadership courses and coaching.

 My leadership approach has changed and evolved over time, it has become less directive and more empowering.
-This is something that I have learnt from experience, trial and error, and through feedback from the teams that I have led.
+This is something that I have learned from experience, trial and error, and through feedback from the teams that I have led.

 I have read countless books on leadership, all of which have helped give me insight into different styles and approaches, from which I have been able to pick and choose things that I have added to my own style.

-One of the books I have read, Good to Great by Jim Collins, this talks about level 5 leadership as the highest level of leadership, and two of the characteristics of level 5 leadership are humility and fierce determination.
+One of the books I have read, Good to Great by Jim Collins, talks about level 5 leadership as the highest level of leadership, and two of the characteristics of level 5 leadership are humility and fierce determination.

-I think leaders can be made, especially self made and I think some characteristics I was born with help me be a better leader.
+I think leaders can be made, especially self-made and I think some characteristics I was born with help me be a better leader.